The O.C.: Critical reception

 Season one of The O.C. received generally positive reviews from critics and is frequently regarded as the best season.
 Upon the show's premiere, Gael Fashingbauer Cooper of MSNBC described Ryan and Seth's friendship as "the most promising plot".
 The New York Times noted that "Mr. Schwartz pulled it off, sneaking a truly smart show past the gatekeepers in the guise of something commercial and trashy and fun."
 The reviewer also praised how the show "steered clear of both Aaron Spelling-style camp and the soggy earnestness that often characterises teen drama" and praised the integration of the adult cast into the plotlines.
 IGN called it "far more engaging and interesting" than its predecessors in the teen genre.
 The reviewer pointed to the show's sense of humor and respect for its audience, praising the series as "very funny" and "well-acted", while referring to Mischa Barton as the weak link.
 Time Magazine critic James Poniewozik was fond of the premiere episode, saying that the show "looks to have enough heart, talent and wit to generate a few seasons' worth of luxurious suds.
 As Ryan would say, in the teen-soap business, being 100% original doesn't make you smart.
 Delivering a formula with so much style and believability that it feels new again—that does."

 Despite much positive reception, the first season was not without some criticism.
 San Jose Mercury News criticized the plot and the casting, saying that "the storylines usually involve the obligatory three-episode-arc drug problems or lost virginity with dialogue designed to keep a dog up to speed," and that "Whoever at FOX thought Benjamin McKenzie could pass for anything younger than 25 should be fired."

 The second season was widely regarded as inferior to the first, but still received generally positive reception.
-IGN noted that Season 2 contains some of the best moments of the series, and praised the bisexual romance between Alex and Marissa.
+IGN noted that the second season contains some of the best moments of the series, and praised the bisexual romance between Alex and Marissa.
 It was said to have "managed to surpass its ratings ploy outer trappings to actually work as one of the better Marissa plotlines, at least initially, by doing a solid job of portraying her "I've never done this before..." confusion and excitement."
 Another review praised episodes "The Chrismukkah That Almost Wasn't" and "The Rainy Day Woman" as standout quality hours of the series, and praised the storyline that focused on Sandy and Kirsten's marriage.